Skip to main content

 For Projects Seeking Subsequent Annual Recognitions

-2. Energy Performance Improvement Report: Demonstrate you have a site wide understanding of your energy consumption as well as energy performance improvement by using one of the approved methods listed below and completing all three sections on the, “Report,” tab: Sections 1 (Project Information), 2 (Energy Consumption), and 3 (Energy Performance Improvement).
+• Energy Performance Improvement Report (EPIR): Demonstrate you have a site wide understanding of your energy consumption as well as energy performance improvement by using one of the approved methods listed below and completing all three sections on the, “Report,” tab:

 Note that you may have a change in energy performance that is negative.
 Please report your negative energy performance improvement.
-Two consecutive years of negative energy performance improvement is allowed for recognition though a positive energy performance improvement value must be shown after those two years.
+Two consecutive years of negative energy performance improvement is allowed for recognition, though a positive energy performance improvement value must be shown after those two years.

-Note that you may have already established a process for determining energy performance improvement as part of Task 11 Energy Performance Indicators and Energy Baselines.
+You may have already established a process for determining energy performance improvement as part of Task 11 Energy Performance Indicators and Energy Baselines.
 Just make sure this process conforms to one of the approved methods listed in the “Determining Site Wide Energy Performance Improvement” section below if you are seeking 50001 Ready recognition.

 Download the 50001 Ready Energy Performance Improvement Report